eighty20results/e20r-directory-for-pmpro/readme.txt

 == Installation ==

-1. Upload the `pmpro-member-directory` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `pmpro-extended-membership-directory` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Create a page for your directory and set the appropriate shortcode attributes and `Require Membership` settings per your needs.
 1. Create a page for your profile and set the appropriate shortcode attributes and `Require Membership` settings per your needs.